Alexei Kosygin: Pre-war period

 He applied for a membership in the Communist Party of the Soviet Union in 1927 and returned to Leningrad in 1930 to study at the Leningrad Textile Institute; he graduated in 1935.
-After finishing his studies, Kosygin worked as a foreman and later a manager in a textile mill director.
+After finishing his studies, Kosygin worked as a foreman and later a manager as a textile mill director.
 He rose rapidly during the Great Purge, overseen in Leningrad by the provincial communist party boss, Andrei Zhdanov.
 He was appointed director of the October Textile Factory in 1937, head of the Industry and Transport department of the Leningrad provincial communist party in July 1938, and in October 1938, Chairman of the Executive Committee of the Leningrad City Soviets of Working People's Deputies, i.e. 'mayor' of Leningrad City.
 In 1939, he was appointed People's Commissar for Textile and Industry and earned a seat on the Central Committee (CC).
 In 1940 Kosygin became a Deputy Chairman of the Council of People's Commissars.